mclare/ontartio-sma-data/README.md

 # About
 After reading all of Ontario’s University SMAs it is clear that they all share the following basic structure, but many of the common metrics had not been compared to each other.

 SMA2 (2017-2020) had a few common metrics, but the measures were not always common.
-The institional metrics were not common, and many of the measures were dificult to apply without internal data.
+The institutional metrics were not common, and many of the measures were difficult to apply without internal data.

 SMA3 (2020-2025) has common metrics and measures, though the implementation faced challenges.